markdalgleish/markdalgleish.com/source/_posts/2012-09-12-test-driven-node-js-development-with-grunt.md

 With Grunt's help, writing a lightweight, tested module is incredibly easy.

 It's just as easy to include more tasks in our build to improve the quality of our module.
-For example, we can run our code through [JSHint](http://www.jshint.com) with the built-in *lint* task.
-By default, if a Gruntfile exists in the current directory, running *grunt* with no parameters runs the *lint* and *test* tasks.
+For example, we can run our code through [JSHint](http://www.jshint.com) with the built-in *jshint* task.
+By default, if a Gruntfile exists in the current directory, running *grunt* with no parameters runs the *jshint* and *nodeunit* tasks.

 If we wanted, the code is also ready to be published to npm using the *npm publish* command.

 ## Testing continuously

 We now have some tests and the code to make it pass.
-Thanks to Grunt, we also have a *package.json* file which specifies all our dependencies, and indicates that the [*npm test*](https://npmjs.org/doc/test.html) script should run *grunt test*.
+Thanks to Grunt, we also have a *package.json* file which specifies all our dependencies, and indicates that the [*npm test*](https://npmjs.org/doc/test.html) script should run *grunt nodeunit*.

 All of this allows us to take advantage of [Travis CI](http://travis-ci.org/), a web-based continuous integration service.